joshed-io/scrappit-js/README.md

 **Standalone**

 *   **build/scrappit.min.js** - 1.2K min+gzip - Production standalone version
-*   **build/scrappit.js** - Uncompressed version of scrappit.js with lots of comments
+*   **build/scrappit.js** - Uncompressed version of scrappit.js with lots of comments.
+Add it to your project's AMD build.

 Because the use and meaning of `define` and `require` across the web is not universal, it's a much safer to use the bundled version if you're going to run scrappit.js on pages you don't control.
-This places the `define` and `require` AMD methods onto the `scrappit` namespace and prevents global leakage.
+This places the `define` and `require` AMD methods onto the `scrappit` namespace and prevents conflicts with existing global variables.

-The standalone versions are great if you already have require.js or another AMD loader in your project.
+The standalone version is appropriate if you already have require.js or another AMD loader in your project.
 Note that the `define` calls in the standalone version are anonymous, meaning that scrappit.js is ready to include into your build (e.g. the require.js optimizer), or to `require` onto your page.
-(And it also means you should **not** include it as a script tag after your require.js script tag.
+(This also means you should **not** include it as a script tag after your require.js script tag.
 This will cause a require.js error - Anonymous module definition.)

 Tests